bhyvex/cloudly/README.md

 <pre>
 You just installed Django's auth system, which means you don't have any superusers defined.
-Would you like to create one now? (yes/no):
+Would you like to create one now? (yes/no): no
 </pre>

 Answer "no" to this question.